 A braid is a popular hairstyle formed by weaving together two or more sections of hair.
 Braids have been around for thousands of years and in various cultures throughout the world, as evidenced by the discovery of Venus of Willendorf, a female figurine dating from 30,000 BCE.

 What is a braid ?
 What is braiding ?

 Braiding is thought to have originated in Africa, where braided hair was used to identify one’s tribe, and the specific type of braid identified a person’s age, marital status, economic status and religion.

-Today, braiding is almost a social activity that inspires bonding between the person braiding the hair and the person whose hair is being braided.
+Today, braiding is not anymore only an at-home haircut for women or men, it is almost a social activity that inspires bonding between the person braiding the hair and the person whose hair is being braided.